 Mason’s first book, Head Cases: Stories of Brain Injury and Its Aftermath, is an exploration into the harsh realities endured by brain injury survivors.
 Since the publication of Head Cases, Mason maintains advocacy work for people with brain injury.
 He has addressed the Congressional Task Force on Brain Injury and has served as a past president of the Brain Injury Association of Oklahoma.
 He has also served as a board member of the Academy of Certified Brain Injury Specialists and has participated in two advisory councils committed to the bettering of treatment for veterans with brain injury.

 In the fall of 2010, Mason devoted his full energies to This Land Press.
 In its first several months of publication, This Land Press achieved international recognition for its journalism.
-As a media company, This Land publishes an acclaimed bi-weekly broadsheet, produces nationally-broadcast radio programs, airs a weekly TV show, distributes an iPad app, and operates one of the largest online social media communities in Oklahoma.
+As a media company, This Land publishes an acclaimed semi-monthly broadsheet, produces nationally-broadcast radio programs, airs video programming, and operates one of the largest online social media communities in Oklahoma.
 The Columbia Journalism Review called it “The New Yorker with balls,” and “a rare example of literary journalism on the community level.”

 In This Land’s first issue, Mason helped writer Randy Potts relay the story of growing up gay in the Oral Roberts family–an article which has since inspired thousands across the globe.
 In the second issue, Mason encouraged reporter Denver Nicks to delve deeply into the early life of alleged Wikileaker Bradley Manning, resulting in an exclusive report noted by TIME, Harper’s, and a number of other national and international media outlets, all of which earned Nicks his first book deal on the life of Manning.
 In Issue four, journalist Jennie Lloyd came to him with a lengthy essay detailing her detention in a public Oklahoma mental institution.
 Like Nellie Bly before her, she crafted a harrowing exposé of the cracks in the foundation of statewide mental health care.
 The article “Asylum” became a tool to reform mental health care and earned Lloyd a Great Plains Journalism award for best feature writing.
-Most recently, his work with investigative reporter Kiera Feldman was designated by both Longreads and The Daily Beast/Newsweek as the top non-fiction article of the year for 2012, for the story “Grace in Broken Arrow.”
+His work with investigative reporter Kiera Feldman was designated by both Longreads and The Daily Beast/Newsweek as the top non-fiction article of the year for 2012, for the story “Grace in Broken Arrow.”
+This Land Press continues to produce groundbreaking work in its mission to provide courageous, compelling stories about life and culture in the middle of America.

-Mason is currently at work on a non-fiction book called The Human Assembly: The Discovery, History, and Industry of our Parts, Tissues, and Organs, to be published by Farrar, Straus & Giroux.
+Mason is currently at work on a second book to be published by Farrar, Straus & Giroux.